9xN/shodan_pwn/README.md

 ### TODO:

 - Add better more clear error messages when; importing modules, handling empty dork file cases, invalid github keys
+- Improved logging and display of found keys instead of only sotring that data in the output file
 - Add config system to save github key and key output storage file
 - Create key output storage file if given parameter for a "preexisting" one does not actually preexist
+- Implement multi-threading (big one)

 ## Example usage:
 ![image](./image.png)